twobit-five/SphereLink/README.md

 ## Future Work
 [implement actual battery levels]
 [optimize batter]
-[bonded device logic for faster reconnects and encryption during transmission] [Bad wording but, setting preferred phy on connected devices to LE Coded, gives better reliability and greater distances at the cost of trasmission rate]
+[add bonded device logic for faster reconnects and encryption during transmission] [Bad wording but, setting preferred phy on connected devices to LE Coded (on both ends), gives better reliability and greater distances at the cost of trasmission rate]
 [improving calculation by some how using trianglution or possibly feature from ble 5.1 AoA and AoD] [Notification System]
-[Settings file for customization, distance threshold, interval, delay between readings etc] [Additional service which could help us in determining the calibruated vale for base rssi] []
+[Settings Ui for customization of, distance threshold, interval, delay between readings etc] [Additional service which could help us in determining the calibruated vale for base rssi] [implemting unit tests]
+[better looking ui to present data]

 ## Pictures (Remove after moving pictures to sections)
 ![thumbnail_image006](https://user-images.githubusercontent.com/69398054/236332346-4f54a794-3ea2-4d9d-b8fb-05ef127b3c41.jpg)